rxshil09/DAO_launcher_kit/README.md

 ## 📚 Purpose
 Drives decentralized governance by giving the community a structured and transparent way to propose, track, and influence decisions within the DAO.

+## 🌐 What is IPFS?

+[IPFS (InterPlanetary File System)](https://ipfs.tech/) is a decentralized, peer-to-peer file storage protocol designed to make the web more distributed and resilient.
+Instead of relying on centralized servers, IPFS stores files across a global network of nodes.

+### 🔧 Key Benefits

+- **Content Addressing**: Files are accessed via their cryptographic hash, ensuring immutability and integrity.
+- **Decentralization**: Eliminates single points of failure by distributing data.
+- **Efficient Delivery**: Supports deduplication and caching, improving performance and reducing bandwidth.
+- **Permanent Storage**: Ideal for storing static assets, metadata, and off-chain content in blockchain or DAO ecosystems.

+### 📦 Use Case in DAO

+In the context of a DAO, IPFS can be used to store module metadata, proposal documents, or governance records off-chain, while referencing them on-chain via their hash.